 Indecent Exposure Defenses

 If you have a charge against you for indecent exposure, your best defense against a conviction is to have a very good reason for exposing your intimate or private part of your body.
-This reason needs to turn the exposure into an accident, misunderstanding, or make it a neutral action.
+This reason needs to turn the exposure into an accident, or misunderstanding, or make it a neutral action.
 Or you can show that it falls under the two exemptions that NY law provides.

 There are only two exemptions for public nudity under New York law: